 Emerging hard data leaves no room for any other conclusion, meaning that the life support for the fuel-cell dream increasingly depends on discredited assumptions, deceptive comparisons, and unconvincing distant future prognostications.

 This block of text is what originally blew me away with its profound absurdity.
-This is the block of text I read that inspired me to give up on GCR and write this post you’re reading now.
-Let’s break down how senseless this statement is…
+This is the block of text that inspired the post you’re reading right now.

 Fuel cell technology is by no means rapidly approaching its limits.
 In fact, fuel cell technology is advancing at a breakneck pace like never before.
 This is a good article talking about how #FuelCell manufacturing has not even begun at an automated level.